 Instructions for making an Orange Cinnamon Milk Tea:

-- Add orange peel and cinnamon: Once the water is boiling, add the orange peel and the cinnamon stick.
-Let it simmer for 2-3 minutes to infuse the flavors.
+2. Add orange peel and cinnamon: Once the water is boiling, add the orange peel and the cinnamon stick.
+Let it simmer for about 5 minutes to infuse the flavors.

-- Brew the black tea: Add the black tea bag (or loose leaf tea) to the pot.
+3. Brew the black tea: Strain the orange cinnamon infusion into a cup and add a black tea bag.
 Steep for 3-5 minutes, depending on how strong you like your tea.
 Remove the tea bag afterward.

 Iced Orange Cinnamon Milk Tea